zheng0xd/JATIC-internal-docs/docs/program-info/roles-personas.md

 !!! note

     For most products, the AI red teamer is a secondary user group.
 However, it is an important user group for our adversarial AI capabilities.

+## Corresponding personas

+For each of these roles, we have created have created concrete personas representing the role, including their backgrounds, preferences, and archetypal workflows.

+These personas can be found [TBD].

 ## References